emilyfuhrman/emilyfuhrman.github.io/_posts/2021-08-01-side-view-states.md

 Viewed from above, U.S. state boundaries enclose flat polygons, which differently approximate gridlines, follow natural barriers, or abut the ocean in a jagged edge. "[I]nfinitely thin"[1], they represent and inform the legal and cultural partitions between one state and the next, between what is the U.S. and what is not.

 A boundary, of course,  is and is not more than a line.
 At a high level, "a line can be conceived in two ways: from the point of view of possible motion _along_ it, and from the point of view of possible motion _across_ it."[2]
-A geopolitical boundary governs both kinds of movement, and in manifesting the power of its inscriber, points ever inward.
+A geopolitical boundary governs both kinds of movement, and as a manifestation of power, points inward.